raleel/mythras-srd/0003_Skills.md

 ### Influence (CHA x2)

 This is a measurement of a character's ability to persuade others, through personal charisma, into a desired way of behaving.
 It is used in a wide variety of situations; from changing someone's mind, to bribing an official or guard.
-Influence rolls are typically opposed by the Perception, Willpower, or another Influence skill, depending on the circumstances, and are modified by how much a character is trying to influence behaviour.
+Influence rolls are typically opposed by the Perception, Willpower, or another Influence skill, depending on the circumstances, and are modified by how much a character is trying to influence behavior.
 Attempting to persuade a close friend to loan you their horse may be relatively easy.
 Getting a usually incorruptible bureaucrat to accept a bribe is more difficult.

 ### Insight (INT+POW)

-Insight is the ability to read or intuitively define another's verbal and non-verbal behaviour (such as body language or the manner of speech) to establish their motives and state of mind.
+Insight is the ability to read or intuitively define another's verbal and non-verbal behavior (such as body language or the manner of speech) to establish their motives and state of mind.
 Insight is used to determine whether someone is telling a lie (and it can be opposed by the other person's Deceit skill), or to predict how someone feels about a particular situation.
 Insight can equally be applied to particular situations as well as other people: is that tavern a haven for trouble?
 Could the bandits be planning an ambush in the nearby hills?

 ### Locale (INT x2)

 Locale measures a character's understanding of local flora, fauna, terrain, and weather in the area where he or she has spent much of their life, usually within their community.
-The character knows the common plants, trees, and animals, their properties and behaviour: where the best fish can be found; the movements of game creatures; where to find shelter; the likely weather for the season, and the most common regional dangers.
-In neighbouring, yet unfamiliar locations Locale should be made one or more grades harder.
+The character knows the common plants, trees, and animals, their properties and behavior: where the best fish can be found; the movements of game creatures; where to find shelter; the likely weather for the season, and the most common regional dangers.
+In neighboring, yet unfamiliar locations Locale should be made one or more grades harder.

 ### Native Tongue (INT+CHA+40)